Vengayil Kunhiraman Nayanar

-Vengayil Kunhiraman Nayanar (1860 – 14 November 1914) was a Malayali essayist and short story writer, and a prominent landlord of Malabar district.
+Vengayil Kunhiraman Nayanar (1860 – 14 November 1914) was a Malayali essayist and short story writer, and a prominent Jenmi of Malabar district.

-Vengayil family

-Nayanar was born in an aristocratic Nair family known as "Vengayil" in Chirackal Thaluk, Northern part of Malabar district in British India.
-The Vengayil Nayanar tharavad were a significant land-owning family of Malabar district in the 1800s in British India.
-They, at the time, owned more than 200,000 acres (810 km square) of land including vast forest lands.
-Nearly half of the Kerala owned by Vengayil family.
-The land directly under the ownership of the Vengayil family was comparable to the size of the 13-gun salute princely state of Kapurthala State (352 square miles (910 km2)), and 11-gun salute Morvi State (242 square miles (630 km2)).

 Early life and education

 Kunhiraman Nayanar was born to Vengayil Kunhakkam Amma and Puliyappadappu Haridasan Somayajipad, from Perinchellor Graamam, Taliparamba.
 His early education was in Sanskrit, and later joined the English school at Taliparamba, followed by the Saidampetta Agricultural College in Calicut.
-In 1904 he became a member of the Malabar District Board, and in 1917 was elected to the Madras Legislative Assembly.
+In 1904 he became a member of the Malabar District Board, and in 1907 was elected to the Madras Legislative Assembly.
 He died while serving as a member there on 14 November 1914, aged 54.